 Necessary as it is to prepare students for ‘an extrovert’s world’ of collaboration and teamwork, this can be done in a way that will optimise learning for everyone.
 While traditional lectures tend to suit introverts, more collaborative settings, like seminars and workshops, might require more careful management.
 Fortunately, explains Sabeha, who is now a lecturer in Linguistics, there are many ways of redesigning the classroom to accommodate all learners, without sacrificing teamwork.
 For instance, moving from whole-group learning to a more peer-led approach.

 Sabeha says she has experimented with ‘silent debate’ through the medium of writing and will usually allow some time for quiet reflection before soliciting student feedback.
 She also finds a flipped approach helpful if students are given the opportunity to consider new ideas or concepts alone prior to meeting as a group.
 But not all educators are as mindful to accommodate introverts.
 Sabeha’s colleague makes no allowances for quieter students since ‘this is the reality of life’ and finds it ‘unhelpful to categorise people from a currently fashionable personality type’.

-Either way, many educators find that technology can be an effective way to manage collaboration.
+Either way, many educators find that technology can be an effective way to manage collaboration and facilitate the interactions among peers.
 With Kortext’s range of collaborative learning tools, students can work together from an environment that suits them best.
 For some this might be in solitude or the library while for others learning might happen in a more stimulating environment.
 The choice lies with the student.
 The online space can also be a great equaliser as quieter students can use it to collaborate on their own terms, meaning that group work is less likely to be dominated by a minority of gregarious students.

 Susan Cain in the New York Times writes: